Ginroo/MatchingApp/README.md

 # MatchingApp

-After Cloning Run this command in PS
+After Cloning Run this command in PS/Terminal

 # .NET